TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 	+ Deals 12 damage.
 Potency bonus to damage is doubled for this attack.
 	+ Hits all creatures in 15 squares in a cone shape in front of you.
 + (Prepared) (Projectile) Half-drawn Shot
+	+ Range: 5 meters.
 	+ Ignores weapon precision.
-	+ Choose a target.
-	+ Shoot this target next time they move into or out of a radius of 5 meters, dealing 12 damage.
+	+ Attack the next foe who moves into, within or out of this weapon's range.
+	+ Deals 10 damage.

 ## Crossbow
 + Aptitude: Strength